 Watch your shoulders.
-If they rise and fall noticeably you are most likely breathing off the top of your lungs!
-Try until you can feel a definite rise and fall of your stomach.
-Keep relaxed.
+If they rise and fall noticeably you are most likely breathing off the top of your lungs.Try until you can feel a definite rise and fall of your stomach while keeping relaxed.

 Click this link for more breathing exercises.
 These will help with any anxiety issues you may have too.

 While watching yourself to check for tension, (tightening of muscles), practice greeting yourself at ever increasing distances from a mirror.

 If you feel any tension in your throat or chest from forcing the sound, stop.
 Breathe and begin again.

 It helps to imagine the sound arcing through the air, in a concentrated focused stream to reach its target.
-The further away you get the more control you need to have over the outflow of air carrying your words.
+The further away you get, the more control you need to have over the outflow of air carrying your words.

 Stand in front of your mirror breathing easily.
-On your out breath begin a series of Ha-ha-ha-ha's until all your breath is used.
+On your out breath begin a series of 'Ha-ha-ha-ha's' until all your breath is used.

 Take an in breath and start again.
 Vary your laughter.
 Make it louder, make it quiet and then build it up again.
 Repeat until you are laughing loudly and easily without any strain.

 your room to talk to.
-For example, I used a painting on the back wall of
+For example, I often used a painting on the back wall of

 Read aloud from your text, making sure you maintain your relaxed state while using as much vocal variety as you can.